• Skip to primary navigation

 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-These Cranberry Sage Cookies are buttery sage cookies sandwiched with cranberry buttercream!
-The combination of flavors and textures in these beauties is a dream! <3 Just for a little extra holiday bling, I topped mine with some candied sage leaves, too!
+These Sage Cookies with Cranberry Buttercream are an unexpected treat!
+The not-too-sweet sage sugar cookies are sandwiched with a sweet-tart cranberry buttercream for an outstanding combination of flavors and textures!
+For a little extra holiday bling, you can top them with candied sage leaves, too!

 Cranberry Sage Cookies from above on baking sheet with sage and cranberries nearby